Skip to main content

 Digital inclusion is an EU-wide effort to ensure that everybody can contribute to and benefit from the digital world.

 Every day, we use the digital world to perform a range of tasks.
-This has only increased with the COVID-19 pandemic.
-We use the Internet and new technologies to work from our homes, learn new skills, watch tv and films, and find out the latest news with the click of a button.
+We can use the Internet and new technologies to work from our homes, learn new skills, watch tv and films, and find out the latest news with the click of a button.

-• accessible ICT: making ICT more accessible for all and fostering the development of accessible technologies;
+• Web accessibility: making ICT more accessible for all, especially those with disabilities, and fostering the development of accessible technologies;

 Latest News